Daniel, a Type of Christ

 1

 1In the third year of the reign of Jehoiakim king of Judah, Nebuchadnezzar king of Babylon came to Jerusalem and besieged it.
-2And the Lord delivered into his hand Jehoiakim king of Judah, along with some of the articles from the house of God.
-He carried these off to the land of Shinar, to the house of his god, where he put them in the treasury of his god.
+2And the Lord handed Jehoiakim king of Judah over to him, along with some of the vessels of the house of God; and he brought them to the land of Shinar, to the house of his god, and he brought the vessels into the treasury of his god.

-14So he consented to this and tested them for ten days.
-15And at the end of ten days, they looked healthier and better nourished than all the young men who were eating the king’s food.
-16So the steward continued to withhold their choice food and the wine they were to drink, and he gave them vegetables instead.
+14So he listened to them in this matter, and put them to the test for ten days.
+15And at the end of ten days their appearance seemed better, and they were fatter than all the youths who had been eating the king’s choice food.
+16So the overseer continued to withhold their choice food and the wine they were to drink, and kept giving them vegetables.

 Daniel 1:1-21